gillib/diagnosticSearch/README.md

 The storage locations are specified in the config file (config/defualt.json) under `docStore.path` and under `invertedIndex.store.path`

+## Code Documentation
+The engine's core code (/core) is documented following the JSDoc patterns.

+Open the `/out/index.html` page in your browser in order to visualize the documentation

+Note that the Home page will be empty, but you can choose a Class on right side of the page.

 # Testing
 Configure the engine to use the `numOfSharedTokens` scorer and configure